akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ## Background and Terminology
 We'll be working in the **command line interface (CLI)**  for Linux.
 This is different from a **graphical user interface (GUI)**, which is used when you open a Windows or Mac computer.
 Instead of moving your mouse over an icon on your desktop and double-clicking it to run, we'll initiate programs using text delivered on the command line.

 So what is the command line?
 Essentially, a **command** is a string of text that, through the use of a command-line interpreter (usually the program **Terminal**), tells the computer what to do.
 The command line connects the user to an operating system, on your own computer or a remote server.
 To communicate with the computer, we typically use a **shell**, called such because it wraps around the outside of the "core" part of a computer (termed the **kernel**).
-Specifically, today we'll be using a shell named "Bourne Again Shell"--or, more commonly, **BASH**.
+Specifically, we'll be using a shell named "Bourne Again Shell"--or, more commonly, **BASH**.

 ## Motivation
 Almost everyone who's used to working in a GUI finds the use of a CLI burdensome.
 So why should we put ourselves through this?